THE PEOPLE'S BANK

 EXPANDS AFFORDABLE HOUSING OPTIONS

-The LA Public Bank's affordable housing program will build over 16,000 homes within a decade of operation while returning a profit to LA taxpayers.
+The LA Public Bank could help build over 16,000 homes within its first decade while returning profits to LA taxpayers.

 ACCELERATES THE LA GREEN NEW DEAL

-The LA Public Bank could boost renewable energy, reduce costs, benefit LADWP, and support large-scale sustainability projects.
+The bank can expand renewable energy, cut costs, support LADWP, and fund major sustainability projects.

 SUPPORTS WORKERS & SMALL BUSINESSES